ayiaslabel/inscripter/README.md

-# Scripts
+# Inscripter

-Scripts is a simple tool to inscribe text based [ethscriptions](https://ethscriptions.com/).
+Inscripter is a simple tool to inscribe text based [ethscriptions](https://ethscriptions.com/).
 Ethscriptions are a new type of NFT based on ethereum transaction calldata.
 They are very cheap and easy to mint and share.
 Scripts is a tool to easily inscribe text based ethscriptions.

 # Environment